 The Power of Habits

-The power of forming productive habits is not new information, but the impact is so important that it needs it’s own page to be discussed.
-It’s easy to overlook the importance and power habits have in our lives, and critically important that we remain conscious of the fact that the benefits of great habits can last a lifetime.
+The power of forming productive habits is so important that it needs it’s own page to be discussed.
+It’s easy to overlook the impact habits have in our lives, but critical that we remember that good habits can benefit us for a lifetime.

-Habits are like automated processes in our lives that can either make our lives better, or can hold us back from realizing our potential.
-The problem, of course, is in dropping unproductive ones and in forming new, productive habits.
+Like human automation.
+Habits are like automated processes in our lives that either make our lives better (regular exercise), or hold us back from realizing our potential (3 hrs of TV every night).
+The problem, of course, is in dropping unproductive habits and in forming new, productive ones.

+Effort first, rewards later.
 Creating a new habit is similar to launching the space shuttle.
 It takes a tremendous amount of effort to get off the ground, to get started and break free of gravity.
-Yet the payoff in speed and distance traveled doesn’t come until later.
-In the same way, creating a new habit takes focus and discipline, but once it has been created the benefits can last a lifetime.
+The payoff in speed and distance traveled doesn’t come until later.
+In the same way, creating a new habit takes focus and discipline at first, but once it has been created the benefits can last a lifetime.

 Creating new habits is a little like an exercise in deferred gratification – it requires an investment of time, effort and sometimes sacrifice to discipline ourselves to adopt a new behavior, yet we may not get much satisfaction or benefit from it immediately.